 The Servier Agreements are managed on an overall basis by a joint executive committee, or JEC, formed by an equal number of members from the Company and Servier.
 Decisions by the JEC will be made by consensus; however, in the event of a disagreement, each party will have final decision-making authority as it relates to the applicable territory in which such party has commercialization rights for the applicable product.
-In addition to the JEC, the Servier Collaboration Agreement requires the participation of both parties on: (i) a JSC, (ii) a JDC, (iii) a joint intellectual property committee, or JIPC, and (iv) a joint research committee, or JRC.
+In addition to the JEC, the Servier Collaboration Agreement requires the participation of both parties on: (i) a JSC, (ii) a joint intellectual property committee, or JIPC, and (iv) a joint research committee, or JRC.
 The responsibilities of these committees vary, depending on the stage of development and commercialization of the Collaboration Products.

-Under the Servier Agreements, the Company received an upfront, non-refundable payment of \notin 30.0 million (approximately \$32.0 million).
-Additionally, the Company has achieved three developmental milestones under PRS-344/S095012 totaling \notin 3.3 million (approximately \$3.7 million) all of which became billable on their respective achievement dates.
+Under the Servier Agreements, the Company received an upfront, non-refundable payment of $\mathfrak{E}3.0$ million (approximately \$3.0 million).
+Additionally, the Company has achieved three developmental milestones under PRS-344/S095012 totaling $\mathfrak{E}3.3$ million (approximately \$3.7 million) all of which became billable on their respective achievement dates.